SandyRodger/launch_school_books/http_book.md

 <img width="699" alt="Screenshot 2023-04-13 at 14 45 27" src="https://user-images.githubusercontent.com/78854926/231778486-5557a51d-bbee-4054-9be9-c6f0ee43cb99.png">
 </p>

 - The HTTP tool will not automatically follow the redirect.
-It will present a Location ofLocation: https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2Fsettings%2Fprofile with a  `return_to` parameter.
+It will present a Location like this: https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2Fsettings%2Fprofile with a  `return_to` parameter.
 This is actually the same URL you get redirected to when enter the URL in the browser.

 #### 404 Not Found